miku/oaimi/README.md

 Query for the number of documents:

     $ oaimi -size http://www.example.com/oai/provider
-    29871
+    {"total": 29871, "cached": 27018}

 How it works
 ------------

-The harvesting is splitted up into daily chunks.
-The raw data is downloaded and appended to a single file per source, set, prefix and day.
-Once a day has been harvested successfully, the file is moved below a cache dir.
+The harvesting is splitted up into monthly chunks.
+The raw data is downloaded and appended to a single file per source, set, prefix and month.
+Once a month has been harvested successfully, the file is moved below a cache dir.

-If you request the data for a given data source, `oaimi` will try to reuse the cache and only harvest not yet harvested dates.
+If you request the data for a given data source, `oaimi` will try to reuse the cache and only go out to the interwebs to harvest not yet harvested parts.
 The output file is the concatenated content for the requested date range.

-The value of `oaimi` is that you get a single file containing the raw data for a specific source.
-Any further processing must happen in the client.
+The value proposition of `oaimi` is that you get a single file containing the raw data for a specific source.

+For the moment, any further processing must happen in the client (like handling deletions).